Vito Genovese

-Vito Genovese (/it/; November 21, 1897 – February 14, 1969) was an Italian-born American mafioso and the leader of the Genovese crime family in New York City.
+Vito Genovese (/it/; November 21, 1897 – February 14, 1969) was an Italian-born American mafioso and the boss of the Genovese crime family of New York City.
 A childhood friend and criminal associate of Lucky Luciano, Genovese took part in the Castellammarese War and helped Luciano shape the Mafia's rise as a major force in organized crime in the United States.
 He would later lead Luciano's crime family, which was renamed by the FBI after Genovese in 1957.

 Along with Luciano, Genovese facilitated the expansion of the heroin trade to an international level.
-He fled to Italy in 1937, and for a brief period during World War II he supported Benito Mussolini's Fascist regime for fear of being deported back to the U.S. to face murder charges.
-After returning to the U.S. in 1945, Genovese served as mentor to Vincent "Chin" Gigante, the future boss of the Genovese family.
+He fled to Italy in 1937, and for a brief period during World War II supported Benito Mussolini's Fascist regime for fear of being deported back to the U.S. to face murder charges.
+After returning to the U.S. in 1945, Genovese mentored Vincent Gigante, the future boss of the Genovese family.

-In 1957, Genovese vied for the title of capo di tutti capi (boss of bosses) by ordering the murder of Albert Anastasia and the botched hit of Frank Costello.
-Immediately following this, he called a mafia summit to consolidate his power, but the meeting was raided by police.
-In 1959, Genovese's reign was cut short as he was convicted on narcotics conspiracy charges and sentenced to fifteen years in prison.
+In 1957, Genovese vied for the title of capo di tutti capi (boss of bosses) by ordering the murder of Albert Anastasia, boss of the modern-day Gambino crime family, and the botched hit of Frank Costello.
+Immediately following this, he called a Mafia summit to consolidate his power, but the meeting was raided by police.
+In 1959, Genovese's reign was cut short as he was convicted on drug-related conspiracy charges and sentenced to fifteen years in prison.
 While he and his underling Joe Valachi were in prison together, Valachi killed an inmate he thought to be a hitman sent by Genovese.
 Valachi then became a government witness.
 Genovese died in prison on February 14, 1969.

 Early life

 Vito Genovese was born on November 21, 1897, in Risigliano, a frazione in the comune of Tufino, in the Province of Naples, Italy.
-His father was Frances Felice Genovese and his mother Nunziata Aluotto.
+His father was Frances Felice Genovese and his mother was Nunziata Aluotto.
 Vito had a sister, Giovanna Jennie (m.
-Ricciotto Prisco), along with two brothers, Michael and Carmine, who later joined Genovese's crime family.
-His cousin, Michael, became boss of the Pittsburgh crime family.
+Ricciotto Prisco), along with two brothers, Michael and Carmine, who later joined the Genovese crime family.
+His cousin, Michael, later became boss of the Pittsburgh crime family.

 As a child in Italy, Genovese completed school only to the American equivalent of the fifth grade.
-In 1913, when Genovese was aged 15, his family immigrated to the United States onboard the SS Taormina and took up residence in New York City's Little Italy.
+In 1913, when he was aged 15, Genovese's family immigrated to the United States on board the SS Taormina and took up residence in the Little Italy neighborhood of New York City.

-Until 1934, Genovese lived in New York City.
-In 1935, looking for a place where his family could be "out in the country", Genovese purchased a mansion in rural Middletown Township, New Jersey.
+Until 1934, Genovese lived in New York.
+In 1935, looking for a country retreat for his family, he purchased a mansion in rural Middletown Township, New Jersey.
 The mansion's grounds were extensively landscaped into Italian gardens evoking Genovese's homeland, and included a small rock replica of Mount Vesuvius.
-Today, it is the site a public botanical gardens called Deep Cut Gardens.

-In 1937 while Genovese was in Italy due to the Boccia murder, the mansion burnt down and was never rebuilt.
-After the mansions' destruction, he and his family lived a quiet life in a house in Atlantic Highlands, New Jersey.
+Today, it is the site of a public botanical garden called Deep Cut Gardens.
+The mansion burnt down during Genovese's 1930s exile and was never rebuilt.
+After his return to the U.S., Genovese and his family moved to a modest house in Atlantic Highlands, New Jersey.